Inshushinak: Underworld god

 Inshushinak was also associated with the underworld and textual sources from Susa indicate that he was believed to reside in it.
 He was considered its lord in local tradition as well.
 Furthermore, his judicial authority was believed to extend to the land of the dead.
 However, it is not certain if he was recognized as the god of the underworld in the entirety of Elam, and it is possible individual areas had their own deities fulfilling an analogous role in local pantheons.
 Jan Tavernier notes an analogous role has been proposed for Kiririsha in Liyan and for Upurkupak in Choga Pahn, though he stresses this remains speculative.
 In the Neo-Elamite period, Inshushinak's underworld aspect apparently overshadowed all his other functions.
 He could be referred to as temti kukunnum lahakra, which is commonly translated as "lord of the dead in the kukunnum", a type of temple.
-However, it has been pointed out that the Elamite word stem laha- can also be translated as "hidden" or "secret", and it is not certain that epithets including it necessarily designated a given deity as related to the underworld; even in Inshushinak’s case it might have been used to refer to his other qualities.
-Yasmina Wicks on this basis translates it as "the lord who is hidden in the kukkunum".
+However, Yasmina Wicks points out that the Elamite word stem laha- can also be translated as "hidden" or "secret", and it is not certain that epithets including it necessarily designated a given deity as related to the underworld; even in Inshushinak's case it might have been used to refer to his other qualities.
+On this basis she translates it as "the lord who is hidden in the kukkunum".